Gov. Inslee accuses Trump administration of deception over coronavirus vaccine reserve

-After learning the federal vaccine reserve is apparently barren and won’t provide a boost of doses to states, Washington Gov. Jay Inslee accused the Trump administration of deception.
+After learning that the federal vaccine reserve is apparently barren and won’t provide a boost of doses to states, Washington Gov. Jay Inslee accused the Trump administration of deception.

-“Governors were told repeatedly by [the United States Department of Health and Human Services] there was a strategic reserve of vaccines, and this week, the American people were told it’d be released to increase supply of vaccine,” Inslee wrote on Twitter.
+“Governors were told repeatedly by [the United States Department of Health and Human Services (HHS)] there was a strategic reserve of vaccines, and this week, the American people were told it’d be released to increase supply of vaccine,” Inslee wrote on Twitter.
 “It appears now that no reserve exists.
 The Trump admin. must answer immediately for this deception.”

-Sen. Patty Murray, D-Wash., also wrote on twitter about the federal government’s “utter failure” and was ready to work with President-elect Joe Biden’s administration to get “back on track.”
+Sen. Patty Murray, D-Wash., also wrote on Twitter about the federal government’s “utter failure” and said she was ready to work with President-elect Joe Biden’s administration to get “back on track.”

-The sharp criticism fits a pattern: The vaccine rollout has been marked by communication breakdowns between federal officials and those in Washington, among other states, and led to disappointment and finger-pointing from those in government.
+The sharp criticism fits a pattern: The vaccine rollout has been marked by communication breakdowns between federal officials and those in Washington, among other states, and has led to disappointment and finger-pointing from those in government.

 Inslee last week joined governors in eight other states to write to the federal leaders of the vaccine distribution effort, demanding that the U.S. government immediately distribute any doses held in reserve.